premswaroopmusti/springboot-book-crud-api/README.md

 | PUT         | `/api/books/{id}` | Update a book by ID |
 | DELETE      | `/api/books/{id}` | Delete a book by ID |

-Sample JSON for Creating or Updating a Book
+Sample JSON for Creating a Book
 ```
 {